openzipkin/brave/brave-impl/README.md

 Returns a SpanCollector that will log the collected span through sl4j.
 Can be used during testing or debugging.

-### Brave.getTraceAllTraceFilter ###

-> public static TraceFilter getTraceAllTraceFilter()

-Returns a TraceFilter that will trace all requests.
-To be used when debugging or during development.

 ### Brave.getServerSpanAnnotationSubmitter ###

 > public static AnnotationSubmitter getServerSpanAnnotationSubmitter()